Vibrant Latino Festivals: Food, Dance & Culture

 Indigenous Cultures’ Impact

-Indigenous cultures have left a lasting mark on Latin , from food to festivals.
+Indigenous cultures have left a lasting mark on Latin American traditions, from food to festivals.
 Take ‘Día de la Raza’ in Mexico, for example.
 Instead of celebrating Columbus, it honors the nation’s Indigenous heritage (Cultural Atlas).
 This day celebrates Mexico’s diverse population, a mix of mestizo, Indigenous, and other ethnic groups.

 Indigenous influences also show up in music, dance, and religious practices.
 The ‘Day of the Dead’ (Día de los Muertos) blends pre-Columbian traditions with Catholicism, celebrating the belief that the deceased visit their families during this period (Cultural Atlas).
-This unique relationship with death highlights the deep-rooted Indigenous customs still alive in modern celebrations.
+This unique with death highlights the deep-rooted Indigenous customs still alive in modern celebrations.

 Western and Indigenous Traditions Mix